 As we know, dogs are very attached to their human families.
 They observe us at all times, predicting what we will do next, whether it is time for a walk or a game, or is it magical dinnertime?
 Over the summer, many family dogs will have become used to having the children around all day.
-Even if you don’t have children in your own home, they are out and about (especially this summer when they have been chasing Pokémon characters).
+Even if you don’t have children in your own home, they are out and about (especially this summer with the 40 day heatwave!).
 Suddenly without warning, the kids are no longer there, and your dogs will notice.

 As I mentioned, dogs are very good at observing routine.
 They are brilliant associative learners, meaning that they quickly form links between one event and an outcome.
 It is not surprising that they can suddenly miss what was a prior, enjoyable occasion, perhaps playing in the garden with the family on a sunny day.
 Suddenly, those people are not there.